- 12 Jul 2023

 - 2 Minutes to read

-Assume that you are creating a workflow to help agents close a deal with their customers.
-In this example, the customers need to first authenticate themselves by submitting a photo ID.
-They then fill out some personal details in a form.
+Let's say you are creating a workflow to help agents close a deal with their customers.
+In this example, customers first need to authenticate themselves by submitting a photo ID.
+They then fill out some personal details in a form including the state in which they live.
 Due to state law, if they live in California, they need to agree to the terms and conditions.
 In the last step, they sign the final agreement.

 The following example in the workflow designer, incorporates all of these steps: